logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Scenario

-In the case of the proof verification is weak and proofs can be submitted and verified easily, a storage provider could stop storing the data and attempts to send fake proofs, claiming they are still hosting the content, using initial data received.
+If proof verification is weak and proofs can be submitted and verified too easily, a storage provider could stop storing the data and attempt to send fake proofs, claiming they are still hosting the content using the initial data they received.

 ```
          ──────